New Zealand Opera: Productions

 In 2011 the company staged Handel's Xerxes, with costumes by Trelise Cooper, and a double bill of the one-act operas Cavalleria Rusticana and Pagliacci.
 These used a play-within-a-play convention, with the opening scene of Pagliacci being the closing scene of Cavalleria, linked by the prologue of Tonio.
 Cavalleria Rusticana featured English tenor Peter Auty as Turidda and Ukrainian soprano Anna Shafajinskaia as Santuzza.
 Mexican tenor Rafael Rojas sang Canio in Pagliacci, and Anna Leese sang Nedda.

 The 2012 production of Rigoletto again starred Rafael Rojas, as the Duke, and critic Lindis Taylor noted the company's "continuing practice of using too many singers from overseas, when New Zealand boasts of producing so many who are gifted".
 Lindy Hume's production had a modern setting, referencing the scandals of Berlusconi's Italy.Wyn Davies conducted Don Giovanni in 2013, with Mark Stone and Jonathan Lemalu as the leads.
 In an update critic Ian Dando described as "ill-advised", the Don is dispatched to Hell at the climax not by the animated statue Il Commendatore, but by a man in a blue suit.
 The production was featured in the Christchurch Arts Festival, making it the first fully-staged opera in Christchurch since the merger with Southern Opera in 2009.

 The company's 2015 Tosca, with Orla Boylan (Tosca) and Phillip Rhodes (Scarpia) had Simon O'Neill singing Cavaradossi.
 O'Neill, a tenor who usually performs German repertoire, gave what critic Peter Mechan described as "a performance that I think will be talked about here for years to come."

 For the 2019 Auckland Arts Festival the company staged The Barber of Seville, and put on productions of Don Giovanni and Benjamin Britten's The Turn of the Screw, directed by newly-arrived Thomas de Mallet Burgess.
-In the latter Anna Leese gaved a critically-noted performance as the Governess and Jared Holt was a "terrifying and seductive" Peter Quint.
+In the latter Anna Leese gave a critically-noted performance as the Governess and Jared Holt was a "terrifying and seductive" Peter Quint.
 The production (sung in English) unusually did not use surtitles, and reviewers disagreed on how intelligible the sung dialogue was.
 A departure from the canonical opera repertoire the company usually performed, it had full houses in both Auckland and Wellington.